 As you’d expect from such an isolated spot, there are absolutely no facilities at Lagoa do Fogo.
 Take your own food and drink down there, and bring everything back with you.

 Halfway down the winding road from Lagoa do Fogo en route to Ribeira Grande lies one of the island’s biggest attractions.
-Caldeira Velha is a group of natural hot springs in the middle of lush rainforest, complete with its own waterfall.
+Caldeira Velha is a group of natural hot springs in the middle of the lush rainforest, complete with its own waterfall.

 Popular with tour groups and independent travelers alike, don’t expect to have the place to yourself in high season!
 Parking is on the road outside the entrance, and it can get hectic at times.
 You’ll have a bit more space if you visit at the start or end of the day.

-Entry costs 8 euros, with lockers, changing rooms, and cold showers available.
+The hot spring has lockers, changing rooms, and cold showers available.

 On the remote east coast of Sao Miguel lies Farol do Arnel, the oldest lighthouse in the Azores.
 It’s only open on Wednesdays, but worth visiting on other days of the week because of its stunning location.